2007 Friends Provident Trophy: Final

 Durham's preparations for the final were hampered by the news that Steve Harmison would be unable to play after sustaining a muscle tear in his back in a County Championship match against Surrey.
 Hampshire were without Stuart Clark, whose two month contract had expired; Daren Powell was his replacement.

 Durham batted first and scored 312-5, with Shivnarine Chanderpaul top-scoring with 78 before being run out by a "magnificent throw from long-on" by Michael Carberry.
 Hampshire's bowling was poor, with their six-man bowling attack of Powell, Jamie Bruce, Dimitri Mascarenhas, Sean Ervine, Chris Tremlett and Shane Warne "struggling [sic] for consistency".
 Phil Mustard and Kyle Coetzer joined Chanderpaul in scoring half-centuries for Durham, in what was the highest 50-overs total in domestic Lord's finals.

 Hampshire's reply started badly; with the opening two deliveries of the innings, Ottis Gibson "slanted successive balls across Lumb and Ervine" to get both left-handers to edge to Michael Di Venuto at second slip.
 Hampshire's chase was "in tatters" when Kevin Pietersen was dismissed, and once John Crawley's 68 was ended by Paul Collingwood, Durham had effectively won.
-Rain stopped play with Hampshire on 158-5, ensuring the two sides would have to return the following day to complete the match.
+Rain stopped play with Hampshire on 158-5, ensuring the two teams would have to return the following day to complete the match.
 Upon resuming, Durham required less than nine overs to take the final five wickets.

 Durham's win brought their first domestic trophy since becoming a first-class county in 1992, and left Glamorgan and Leicestershire as the only counties to have never won the tournament in one of its various guises.